 In the Export dialog, select a paper size:

 Click Submit to begin the export.
 Once the export is done, click View the created export to download the PDF file.

 To export your dashboard or scorecard as a PowerPoint file (PPTX), go to the toolbar, click Share, and then click PowerPoint.

 Click Submit to begin the export.
 Once the export is done, click View the created export to download the PowerPoint file.

 3. Sharing a Scorecard or a Report

 Similar to the dashboard, Dundas BI provides the ability to share a Scorecard or a Report with a URL or export them to other formats.
 A scorecard can be exported as CSV, Excel, Image, PDF, and PowerPoint and a Report can be exported in Excel and PDF formats.
-All the features work the same way as for the dashboard.
-However, export to image or Powerpoint for a scorecard should be done only when the scorecard is small or you want to display Top3 or Top10 rows etc.
+Export to image or Powerpoint for a scorecard should be done only when the scorecard is small or you want to display Top3 or Top10 rows etc.

 4. Additional Functionalities

 Any script in this event will be executed before the user exports a dashboard, report or a scorecard.
 The purpose of a script in this event is to perform an action which effects the resulting export file (.pdf, .png or .ppt) but does not make any permanent changes to the dashboard itself.